hotjar/jira-analysis/README.md

 The purpose of this is to work directly with Jira's API, which gives a lot more rich data, allowing us to get the reports we want with minimal manual exporting, copying and pasting.

+## Documentation
+You can check out the reference documentation [here](https://docs.contour.so/hotjar/jira-analysis/getting-started).

 ## License

 [MIT](./LICENSE)